unfoldingWord-dev/Resource-Container/docs/slug.rst

     abcdefghijklmnopqrstuvwxyz1234567890-

-* The first character in an identifier *must* be a letter.
+* The first and last characters in an identifier *must* be a letter or a digit (not a hyphen).
-* The last character in an identifier *must not* be a hyphen.

 Examples
 --------